modin-project/modin/docs/flow/modin/data_management/factories.rst

 engine.

 In the scope of this module, each backend is represented with a factory class located in ``factories.py``.
-Factory contains the IO module of the corresponding backend and responsible for dispatching calls of IO functions to their actual implementations in an underlying IO module.
+Factory contains the IO module of the corresponding backend and is responsible for dispatching calls of IO functions to their actual implementations in an underlying IO module.
 For more information about IO module visit :doc:`related doc </flow/modin/engines/base/io>`.